Crane Support Steelwork Explained.

 - What down shop length do you need, that is, how far do you want the crane to travel.

-- If free standing steel is used; is the floor strong enough to take the crane weight and SWL added together, including the overturning moments/inertia imposed.
+- If free standing steelwork is used is the floor strong enough to take the crane weight and the load added together, including the overturning moments/inertia imposed.

 - What hook to floor height do you require, similarly can I lift high enough?

 - What height is the eaves at the lowest point, moveover will the crane fit the building?

 - Will your landlord let you attach to the building.